As a business owner, how much are you willing to pay for “Digital Marketing Services”?

 To make this method work, we have to first understand what’s happening in the start-up and SME space here in Singapore.

-Smaller SMEs and start-ups guard their finances closely, so they usually pay $500 to $2,000 in monthly agency or service fees.
+Smaller SMEs and start-ups guard their finances closely, so they usually pay $500 to $2,000 in monthly digital marketing agency or service fees.

 Can you guess how much it takes to hire top talent in the industry?